Home > Blog > Insolvency Advice > Difference Between Insolvency and Administration: Understanding the Key Variances

 Benefits of Company Administration Over Other Procedures

 Contrary to liquidation, where assets are disposed of, and the business halts operations, administration concentrates on conserving the company's intrinsic value and securing employment.
+The UK's administration regime prioritises business rescue over asset realisation wherever possible.

 When Administration Fails: Next Steps for an Insolvent Company